Contact Us

 Integrations:

-• Microsoft tools: The solution integrates seamlessly with other Microsoft solutions, enabling users to correlate identity alerts with signals across the Microsoft ecosystem.
+• Microsoft tools: Correlates identity alerts with signals across the Microsoft security ecosystem.

 Key factors to consider while implementing UEBA tools